Myanmar’s military is back in charge after coup. But it faces a nation transformed.

 The NLD’s executive committee on Tuesday said in a statement that it had made three demands of the military, including the release of all detainees, a promise to recognize and honor the election results, and to allow the formation of a new parliament in line with the vote.

 The military began releasing detained NLD ministers.
-Other lawmakers, though, remained trapped in their guesthouses — Spartan rooms with bunk beds and limited cooking facilities.
+Other lawmakers, though, remained trapped in their guesthouses – spartan rooms with bunk beds and limited cooking facilities.
 One lawmaker said a grocery truck arrived on Monday evening, joining the armed soldiers and police on guard, allowing them to purchase some supplies.

 “We still can’t leave the compound,” said Ma Thandar, an NLD lawmaker, whose husband died in military custody in 2014.
 But, she said, they were “now able to use Facebook and their phones” and contact family and friends.

-More worrying, she added, is the condition of Suu Kyi, who has not been seen or heard from, even by others in her party.
-Ma Thandar’s late husband, Ko Par Gyi, was also Suu Kyi’s bodyguard, but she noted the NLD — stuffed with former political prisoners — was prepared to deal with persecution.
+More worrying, she added, is the condition of Suu Kyi, remains detained without indications of whether the military will release her.
+Ma Thandar’s late husband, Ko Par Gyi, was also Suu Kyi’s bodyguard, but she noted the NLD – stuffed with former political prisoners – was prepared to deal with persecution.

 “I know our people have experiences in facing this kind of situation,” she said.
 “So, we will act calmly.”